-The City shall provide vision care insurance to employees on the Blue Cross Prudent Buyer and CaliforniaCare the City sponsored Cigna medical plans, and pay an amount equal to the employee-only premium in effect on January 1, 1991, i.e., \$7.30 per month.
+The City shall provide vision care insurance to employees on the City sponsored Cigna medical plans, and pay an amount equal to the employee-only premium in effect on January 1, 1991, i.e., \$7.30 per month.
 Effective as soon as practical following ratification of this agreement, employees enrolled in the City sponsored Kaiser medical plan shall be enrolled in the vision plan with the same City contribution for employee-only coverage.

-Effective January 1, 2012 or as soon thereafter as possible, eEmployees eligible for vision insurance enrolled in the Blue Cross (Anthem) Prudent Buyer or California Care medical plans may enroll eligible family members in the City sponsored vision plan at their own option and cost, payable through a payroll deduction.
-Eligibility and enroll-ment of such family members is subject to the standard plan rules.
+Employees eligible for vision insurance may enroll eligible family members in the City sponsored vision plan at their own option and cost, payable through a payroll deduction.
+Eligibility and enrollment of such family members is subject to the standard plan rules.